pyroscope-io/grafana-panel-plugin/README.md

 # Releasing new versions
+1. Update the `UPSTREAM_BRANCH` in `build-panel.sh`
-1. Update CHANGELOG.md
+2. Update CHANGELOG.md
-2. Bump the version in `package.json`
+3. Bump the version in `package.json`
-3. Merge to the main branch.
+4. Merge to the main branch.